00b/Misc_Scripts/Unifi/readme.md

 If you already have your ssh key pairs use ssh-copy-id to get it on your router.

 ex: `ssh-copy-id -i /home/bob/.ssh/id_rsa.pub root@192.168.1.1`
-sshkey may not survive a firmware update or a reboot of the unifi router.
+sshkey may not likely to survive a router firmware update, appears to survie a reboot.
+The added IP will not persist after a reboot.

 Tested on Unif OS 3.2.12